NBA Trade Rumors: Kevin Love To Boston Celtics Or Utah Jazz?

 In addition, The Boston Globe reported that the Cavs would no longer seek another top young player or a significant draft pick after a discussion with the Celtics on Tuesday.
 The teams are looking to finalize the trade deal by the deadline on Wednesday at 10 a.m.
 Thomas has assured that his hip would not be a problem in the future, saying that he is not damaged and he will be the same player when he gets back.

 Meanwhile, Real Sport looks into the possibility of trading Kevin Love to Utah Jazz.
-The Jazz is falling way behind its rivals, and Kevin might just be one of the assets it needs to have to get ahead.
-The Jazz needs floor spacing, which Love can provide.
+The Jazz are falling way behind their rivals, and Kevin might just be one of the assets they needs to have to get ahead.
+The Jazz need floor spacing, which Love can provide.
 Moreover, Love could fill in the points that Gordon Hayward, who already departed the team, could produce and the extra defense that the team needs.

 Kevin Love appears to subtweet Kyrie Irving after trade request: https://t.co/zvG7NPWCQw pic.twitter.com/OhJzbeyRqH